arhamshajahan/ORM/README.md

-# Ex02 Django ORM Web Application
+# Ex 02 Django ORM Web Application
-## Date:
+## DATE:

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Football Players database using Object Relational Mapping(ORM).

-## Entity Relationship Diagram

-Include your ER diagram here

 ## DESIGN STEPS